 The Company considers all highly liquid investments purchased with an original maturity of three months or less from the date of purchase to be cash equivalents.
-The FDIC insures deposits made to the Company's bank accounts up to a maximum of \$250,000 at each bank.
+The FDIC insures deposits Deposits made to the Company's bank accounts are insured by the FDIC up to a maximum amount of \$250,000 at each bank.
 The CDIC insures deposits made to the Company's bank accounts in Canada up to CAD 100,000.
-Deposit balances exceeding these limits were approximately \$ 34.6 million and \$24.4 million as of September 30, 2023, and December 31, 2022, respectively.
+The Australian Financial Claims Scheme insures deposits made to the Company's accounts in Australia up to AUD \$250,000.
+Deposit balances exceeding these limits this limit were approximately \$34.6 million \$38.3 million and \$24.4 million \$36.7 million as of September 30, 2023, March 31, 2024 and December 31, 2022, 2023, respectively.